clampz/scan_detection_daemon/README.md

 clear - erase the scan detector's logs

-png - draw an undirected graph of captured scans
+png - draw an undirected graph of captured scans where each edge represents a portscan

 Example graph (after starting the scandd with the example command above, perhaps ```scandd png``` will output something like the following):